 Getting your first licensee is one of the most challenging steps in the licensing process.
-Sometimes it begins when you’re approached by a company interested in licensing your IP.
+Sometimes a company approaches you about licensing your IP.
 Most often, though, it starts with marketing your licensing opportunity to potential licensees.

-I consulted with a client who created a new event brand for nightclubs.
-They wanted to license the brand to nightclubs to create events and attract new customers.
-When they approached me, they had been contacted by a night club who heard about their brand.
-We negotiated the first license using the sweat heart deal…basically no up front money…in return for the night club promoting the brand and the event.
+I consulted with a client who created a new nightclub event brand to attract new customers.
+They contacted me when a nightclub approached them about licensing their brand.
+We negotiated the first license using the sweat heart deal with no upfront money in return for the nightclub promoting the brand and the event.
 The result was a big hit and lots of publicity.
-This kick started their licensing program, and it attracted several large nightclub operators who wanted to license their event brand for multiple locations.
+That kick-started their licensing program, and it attracted several large nightclub operators who wanted to license their event brand for multiple locations.

-When searching for your first licensing partner, consider companies that are close to you geographically.
-That way you can meet in person and its easier to work with them directly.
-You can search for potential partners in trade journals, online trade association directories and through trade shows.
-Referrals and networking are also one of the best resources for finding partners.
+When searching for your first licensing partner, consider companies close to you geographically.
+That way, you can meet in person, and it’s easier to work with them directly.
+You can search for partners in trade journals, online trade association directories, and trade shows.
+Referrals and networking are also some of the best resources for finding partners.
 So don’t limit yourself.
 Today’s video conferencing services, such as Skype, make it much easier to work with licensing partners in other parts of the world.

-Whether your IP is a product, service, brand or technology, if you are looking for a fast way to get your first licensing partner, then use the sweetheart deal strategy.
-That doesn’t mean they are not a paying partner, it means no upfront costs and they pay you royalties on sales.
+Whether your IP is a product, service, brand, or technology if you are looking for a fast way to get your first licensing partner, use the sweetheart deal strategy.
+That doesn’t mean they are not a paying partner; it means no upfront costs, and they pay you royalties on sales.
 It’s a win-win for everyone.